weltliteratur/vossanto/special_cases.md

   '**Michelangelo of** *his generation*' he would open up screenings of The Passion to viewers other than those he knows will safely embrace it
+- If it is a tax, it's really the *Robin Hood* of /taxes/,'' Mr. Schwartz said.

 More than one
 -------------